2021 Kansas State Wildcats football team: Nevada

 In the week prior, Nevada completed their second win of the season by defeating Idaho State by a score of 49–10 and is at the top of the Mountain West Conference with a 2–0 record.
 Oddsmakers go into the game considering the two teams to be well matched and expect a close game: both teams have combined to score 48.5 points against their opponents in two games and both teams have the same record of 2 wins and 0 losses.

 Nevada brought 6 foot 4 inch Carson Strong as their quarterback, who has been widely touted as a sought-after future quarterback for the National Football League.
 Kansas State defense is looking forward to the challenge.
 Coach Klieman's game plans include using the defensive line to put pressure on strong in the backfield and having the defensive backs "play the ball in the air" and go for interceptions.

 Kansas State spent most of the game on the ground, led by Deuce Vaughn with 127 yards and one touchdown.
 In this game, Sophomore Vaughn because the fastest in team history to achieve 1,000 career rushing yards in just 13 games.
 Kansas State ran the football 48 times and only made 13 passing attempts.

 Wildcat quarterback Jaren Lewis also got some time after three drives.
 Lewis completed 2 for 3 passes with 9 yards.
-Kansas Sate made a touchdown and field goal under his two drives.
+Kansas State made a touchdown and field goal under his two drives.
 Kansas State led 17–7 at halftime, but Nevada tied the game 17–17 in the third quarter.
 It was in the fourth quarter when Kansas State made a clear statement for victory by scoring three touchdowns.

 Sophomore quarterback Will Howard rushed for 56 yards and 2 touchdowns.
 He did complete 7 of 10 passing attempts including a 68-yard touchdown pass to Daniel Imatorbhebhe on the second play of the game.

 Kansas State's defense allowed a season-high 331 yards, but only 25 on the ground.
 Nevada quarterback Carson strong wa sacked three times, one more than in their first two games combined.
 The final score was Kansas State 38, Nevada 17.

 Nevada's Carson Strong was successful in passing to nine different receivers.
 His 14-yard touchdown pass to Elijah Cooks tied the score at 17 in the third quarter.
 Nevada manage to tie the score up twice (7–7 and 17–17) but never held the lead.

 Kansas State improved to 3–0 with the win and reduced Nevada to throwing short instead of long.
 K-State Coach Klieman said, "We challenged the guys early in the week that we needed to take the next step as a football team.
 We were prepared for it.
 We were built for this."

 Nevada is idle next week but then travels to play Boise State on October 2.